-The Best and Worst Times to Post on LinkedIn
+The Best and Worst Times for Posting on LinkedIn

 Although not as dominant as Facebook or Twitter, the business networking website LinkedIn is increasingly popular, especially with the business-to-business (B2B) and business-to-consumer (B2C) crowd.
-As of 2016, it had close to 106 million unique, monthly U.S. visitors and over one-hundred eighty unique, monthly global visitors.
+As of 2018, it has over 500 million users.
 Therefore, Internet marketers and others who have an e-commerce component to their business have reason to optimize its use.

 As a business-oriented website, it should be second nature to use timing analytics to boost traffic, raise brand awareness, generate leads and increase sales.
 Functionally, LinkedIn has similar elements to both Twitter and Facebook, which gives you the flexibility to tailor messages for specific audiences, share status updates, and message people directly.
 Thanks to the accurate timing information, your LinkedIn performance can improve in no time.

 While paid advertising opportunities on LinkedIn aren't as ubiquitous as other social media platforms; the ability to connect 1-1 with people and reach business professionals directly makes LinkedIn a great site to establish relationships which can turn into business opportunities (which is why this network lends itself particularly well to the B2B market).

 The primary difference between LinkedIn and other social media platforms from a business stand-point is that LinkedIn is less of a mass marketing / advertising medium and more of a networking platform.